cassanof/finetuning-harness/README.md

 ### DeepSpeed

 We support DeepSpeed and we recommend using it for training large models, instead of using LoRA.
-See `./run_starcoder.sh` or `./run_codellama_34b.sh` for an example.
+See `run_starcoder.sh` or `run_codellama_34b.sh` for an example.
 There are various deepspeed configs in this repo that can be used right away.

 ### Evaluation

 The evaluation for the models is done via the `multipl_e_eval.sh` script, and it requires an installation of the [MultiPL-E](https://github.com/nuprl/MultiPL-E) repo.
+This is an evaluation for code generation only.
 Through this script, you can evaluate different checkpoints at the same time using different GPUs on multiple languages and datasets (HumanEval or MBPP).

+### Pushing Checkpoints

+There are two scripts that can be used as helpers for pushing checkpoints to HuggingFace:

+1. `./scripts/load_and_push_to_hub.py` can be used to push a single checkpoint
+2. `./scripts/push_checkpoints.py` can be used to push multiple checkpoints in the given directory

 # Citation